YashSoPro/meowmc/README.md

-# eaglercraft-105
+# MeowMC
-## Here you can play eaglercraft
+## a fork of eaglercraft and eaglercraft-105
 ## Enjoy!